Ketamine-Assisted Therapy (KAP)

 2. Medical Evaluation

-If we decide to move forward, you'll meet with a prescriber from the CAP Healing network for a full medical and psychiatric evaluation.
+If we decide to move forward, you’ll meet with a prescriber for a full medical and psychiatric evaluation.
 This includes reviewing your treatment history, current medications, and any health conditions.
 The prescriber determines medical eligibility and, if appropriate, provides the ketamine prescription.

 This step is essential.
 I provide the therapy; the prescriber handles all medical decisions.